Policy Builder user guide

 Create new policy

-Initially, when a user creates the first policy, they will be prompted to choose either a Page Policy or a Region Policy.
-But once the Page Policy is created, that step, shown below, will be bypassed.
+Initially, when a user creates the first policy, they will be prompted to choose either a Site Policy or a Region Policy.
+But once the Site Policy is created, that step, shown below, will be bypassed.

 B. Policy Builder editor